 This may be part of why Austen’s characters seem so much more plausible, less like the personifications of ideas.
 Why Elizabeth Bennett never seem a victim of circumstances the way Cecilia, though richer, more virtuous and arguably smarter, often does.

 To say that Jane Austen was a genius, while Fanny Burney was a clever woman who wrote amusing novels, gets us only part of the way there.
-Another mystery is why I enjoyed this book so much at the same time as I was finding it utterly ridiculous.
+Another mystery is why I enjoyed this book so much all the while I was finding it utterly ridiculous.
 Do I weigh old books on a different balance than contemporary fiction?
-I am afraid I probably do, but that’s also a problem for another day.
+I probably do, but that’s also a problem for another day.